Cardassian: Star Trek: Deep Space Nine

 Over the course of Deep Space Nine, the Cardassians' internal politics and their relationships with the Federation and Bajor go through many upheavals.
 In early seasons, the Cardassians maintain a shaky alliance with the Federation, which comes to their defense against attacks from the Maquis and the Klingons.
 An ill-advised attack by the Obsidian Order, the Cardassian intelligence agency, against the alien empire known as the Dominion cripples the power of the Cardassian military dictatorship and allows a civilian government to take control.
 Later in the series, Dukat negotiates Cardassia's membership in the Dominion in exchange for his own appointment as ruler of Cardassia, leading to a war against the Federation.
 When Dominion rule becomes too oppressive for the Cardassians, Dukat's successor Damar leads a resistance movement against the Dominion with the support of the Federation and Bajorans, restoring Cardassia's independence.
+However, during the final battle of the war, the Dominion leader ordered a genocidal retaliation for the Cardassian resistance.
+Although this was ended, at least eight hundred million people were killed and Elim Garak lamented that their freedom had come at the cost of much of Cardassia's rich culture, best people and greatest minds, leaving the Cardassians facing a dire reconstruction effort.

 Cardassian history

 Within the Star Trek fictional universe, the Cardassians were once a "peaceful people with a rich spiritual life".
 However, during this period they also suffered from disease and famine.
 Nationalistic fervour grew and a military dictatorship was established, under which the citizens became prosperous.
 The Obsidian Order, an intelligence agency and internal security police force, kept the population under surveillance.
 The Cardassians became imperialistic, waging war with other races and occupying their territory to exploit resources.
 The Cardassian empire is known as the Cardassian Union.